githubnext/blocks/docs/Developing blocks/2 Building your first block.md

 If you don't see your blocks, make sure that:

 - your development server is running
-- there's a `devServer` query parameter in the URL pointing to your development server [like this](https://blocks.githubnext.com/githubnext/blocks-tutorial?devServer=http://localhost:4000)
+- there's a `devServer` query parameter in the URL pointing to your development server, [like this](https://blocks.githubnext.com/githubnext/blocks?devServer=http://localhost:4000)

 ## The GitHub Blocks API